Table Of Contents

 Hotel Gallia

-At the city’s chicest hotel, “Finally Sunday” Sunday brunch at the hotel has arrived on select dates: March 16, April 20 and May 11 But we’re going for it anyway.
-At the Gallia you can have breakfast while not being a guest.
+At the city’s chicest hotel, you can have breakfast while not being a guest.
 And it is so plentiful that it can easily count as Sunday brunch as well.
-Sunday hours are 12:30 to 3:30 p.m.
-Guests will be treated to an exclusive dining experience.
-We have experienced it and it is truly spatial
+On Sundays, the hours are 12:30 to 3:30 p.m.
+Guests will be treated to an exclusive gastronomic experience.
+We have experienced it and it is truly spatial.

 But we are not going to list everything or else it is no longer a surprise.
 However you understood it is something formidable, a majestic buffet.
 It is not really to be considered brunch for all intents and purposes but it can be considered as such.
 We recommend it.

-Find upcoming brunch events organized by Hotel Gallia here.
+Find upcoming brunch-events organized by Hotel Gallia here to reserve your spot.

 Biancolatte

 At Biancolatte, family tradition blends with culinary creativity.
-The weekend here turns into a feast for the palate, with a menu ranging from pancakes with berries to eggs Benedict, via both sweet and savory waffles.
+The weekend here turns into a feast for the palate, with a menu ranging from pancakes with berries to eggs Benedict to both sweet and savory waffles.
 The “no reservation” policy may involve some waiting, but the quality of the products and the cozy atmosphere more than repay patience.

 Discover their entire brunch menu.